 Some vines climb by wrapping tightly twining stems or aerial roots around supports.
 Not clematis.
 If you want to know how to train a clematis to climb, first understand their climbing mechanism.

 Clematis manage to climb trees and poles by twining their leaf petiole around appropriately sized support structures.
 The petioles are not large enough to wrap around thick objects.
-Experts suggest that support structures with a diameter of ¾ inch or less are ideal for growing clematis on a pole or wall.
+Experts suggest that support structures with a diameter of ¾ inch (2 cm.) or less are ideal for growing clematis on a pole or wall.

 Growing Clematis on a Pole

-If your plans include growing clematis on a pole or similar structure, consider using thick fishing line to provide support for the plant.
+If your plans include growing clematis on a pole or similar structure, consider using a thick fishing line to provide support for the plant.
 The plant usually is sold with a small pole holding up the vine.
 Leave that pole in place as you position the plant in the soil near the base of the pole.
 Attach the fishing line so that it runs up the pole.